Report on

 drill point just went through.
 The bit was changed and drilled from the other

-A row of smaller holes was quickly
+hole.
+A row of smaller holes

-clean with a knife.
+and cut clean with a knife.
+The

-The belly-rail sections were glued.
+belly-rail sections were glued.
 Picture 44.

 The nameboard was sawn to the right